egapermana24/whale-lumitech/README.md

+#### Because when debugging requires SHA-1 and SHA-256 on each local computer which is then placed in our application's Firebase, it's best to just download the ready-made application if you want to check.

+## DOWNLOAD APPS IN <a href="app_release/">HERE</a>

 # Getting Started

 Our application currently only supports Android devices, so to run the code, please use an Android emulator or an Android device with debugging mode.